Preconceptional Genetic Carrier Testing and the Commercial Offer Directly-to-Consumers

 Showing items related by title, author, creator and subject.

 Three-month follow-up of Western and non-Western participants in a study on preconceptional ancestry-based carrier couple screening for cystic fibrosis and hemoglobinopathies in the Netherlands.
 Lakeman, Phillis; Plass, Anne Marie C.; Henneman, Lidewij; Bezemer, Pieter Dirk; Cornel, Martina C.; Ten Kate, Leo P. (2008-11)

 Developing and optimizing a decisional instrument using self-reported ancestry for carrier screening in a multi-ethnic society Lakeman, Phillis; Henneman, Lidewij; Bezemer, Pieter Dirk; Cornel, Martina Cornelia; ten Kate, Leo Pieter (2006-08)

-Preconceptional cystic fibrosis carrier screening: attitudes and intentions of the target population Poppelaars, Francis A.M.; Henneman, Lidewij; Ader, Herman J.; Cornel, Martina C.; Hermens, Rosella P.M.G.; van der Wal, Gerrit; ten Kate, Leo P. (2004-06)
+How should preconceptional cystic fibrosis carrier screening be provided?
+Opinions of potential providers and the target population Poppelaars, Francis A.M.; Henneman, Lidewij; Ader, Herman J.; Cornel, Martina C.; Hermens, Rosella P.M.G.; van der Wal, Gerrit; ten Kate, Leo P. (2004-06)